section-engineering-education/engineering-education/content/articles/password-cracking-with-john-the-ripper/index.md

 ### Example cases of cracking passwords

-You will need to run different commands depending on the type of the target you are exploiting.
+You will need to run different commands depending on the type of target you are exploiting.

 Let's look at some instances we might come across when cracking passwords using John the Ripper.